Council is working towards creating two fully accessible beaches by 2020.

 Who: beach wheelchairs are ideal for people who have mobility limitations, including those with permanent disability, temporary disability or those with reduced mobility due to age

-To book Monday to Friday contact Council’s Metro Access and Inclusion Officer on 9932 1000 or email firstname.lastname@example.org
+To book a beach wheelchair online click HERE or Monday to Friday contact Council’s Metro Access and Inclusion Officer on 9932 1000, email firstname.lastname@example.org

 Williamstown Swimming and Life Saving Club